Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/specs/scope.md

 [motivation]: #motivation
 ### Research
-Coming on the heels of the Trinity attack, it became clear that a new method for securing secrets needed to be manufactured and made available to the pantheon of Shimmer Products.
+Coming on the heels of the Trinity attack, it became clear that a new method for securing secrets needed to be manufactured and made available to the pantheon of IOTA Products.

 ### Market opportunities
-- Integration with the Wallet, Nodes, Identity, Access and developer toolchains strengthens Shimmer’s internal position.
+- Integration with the Wallet, Nodes, Identity, Access and developer toolchains strengthens IOTA’s internal position.
-- Publishing the low-level libraries will enable third-parties interested in secure rust-based systems will expand the visibility of Shimmer in the security community.
+- Publishing the low-level libraries will enable third-parties interested in secure rust-based systems will expand the visibility of IOTA in the security community.

 ### Alignment with mission
-- Creating and maintaining open source software, and providing educational opportunities is the core mission of the Shimmer Stiftung.
+- Creating and maintaining open source software, and providing educational opportunities is the core mission of the IOTA Stiftung.

 ### Current resources/technology
 - Using off-the-shelf libraries has always been a trade-off.
 Writing the library in Rust using as few external dependencies as